Headline

 The Things Conference India for All things IoT and LoRaWAN in India

 Autonomous vehicles would provide more freedom due to comfort and availability, reducing frustrating tasks such as parking.
 They would allow people to get from point A to B in the most optimal way.
 Driverless cars can operate 24 hours per day, so there wouldn’t be as many personal vehicles on the street.
 The ideal scenario would be to not have any cars parked on the streets, as the autonomous vehicles would always be moving.
 This will clear the space, making the streets more human.
-What’s more, they could be tweaked to work as a ride-sharing service, in the same way, that uberPOOL and BlaBlaCar operate, but adding one extra passenger instead of driver.
+What’s more, they could be tweaked to work as a ride-sharing service, in the same way, that uberPOOL and BlaBlaCar operate, but adding one extra passenger instead of a driver.
 Waymo has already started testing driverless taxi prices as it plans to launch the service in Phoenix, Arizona.

 After testing autonomous vehicles for two months in the business district of Dubai, a survey was conducted where 92% of respondents were satisfied with self-driving car safety, and 80% believed that they reduced congestion.
-Autonomous cars are very much real thing, and their implementation should be seriously considered, as they can drop the number of vehicles on the street by 50%.
+Autonomous cars are very much a real thing, and their implementation should be seriously considered, as they can drop the number of vehicles on the street by 50%.
 Even having 5% of the vehicles on the road driverless could reduce fuel consumption by up to 40%.
 With future plans to have electric autonomous vehicles, the tech is taking major steps forward.

 Any country pushing for smart city development is bound to be presented with repercussions following suggested changes.
 The best way to approach the situation is to treat each problem as a challenge instead of a project-halting situation.
 With a strong emphasis on public transportation, alternative travel methods and autonomous vehicles, Mumbai and any other city that will grow vertically, can ensure that congestion will not be a problem.

-Radim Cmar is Business Architect at Sygic.
+Radim Cmar is a Business Architect at Sygic.
 Any opinions in this article do not necessarily reflect those of The Tech Panda.

 A word from our Sponsor: Looking for Content Marketing support?
 Click here.